Ria424/developers-animatesdk-docs/FLfile_object/FLfile2.md

 #### Usage

-*FLfile.exists(fileURI)*
+FLfile.exists(fileURI)

 #### Parameters

-**fileURI** A string, expressed as a file:/// URI, that specifies the file you want to verify.
+**fileURI** `string`; A string, expressed as a file:/// URI, that specifies the file you want to verify.

 #### Returns

-A Boolean value of true if successful; false otherwise.
+`boolean`; A boolean value of true if successful; false otherwise.

 #### Description

-Method; determines whether a specified file exists.
+Method; Determines whether a specified file exists.
 If you specify a folder and a filename, the folder must already exist.
 To create folders, see [FLfile.createFolder()](../FLfile_object/FLfile1.md).

 #### Examples